 Office phone Places an automated voice call to the phone number you provide.
 Answer the call and press the pound key (#) on the phone keypad to authenticate.

-After you've accessed the Additional security verification page, you must select and set up your two-factor verification method:
+After you've selected a two-factor verification method on the Additional security verification page, you must set it up: